Alec74/weatherDashboard/README.md

-# Unit 6 Homwork
+# Weather Dashboard

 This coding project was to start from scratch and create a weather dashboard using the openweather api [OpenWeather API](https://openweathermap.org/api)

-The objectives to complete this homework include the following:
+The objectives to complete this Project include the following:

 After searching for a city then...
 * Current and future weather conditions are displayed and added to search history